Tears and Rain

-In order to create Tears and Rain, I worked with Recycle Force, a social enterprise offering recycling services while providing life-changing workforce training to formerly incarcerated individuals.
+In order to create Tears and Rain, I worked with Recycle Force to source the materials for this installation.

 Tears and Rain is my first installation composed of technological waste.
 Comprised of screens from deconstructed flat screen televisions that cannot be industrially recycled, this installation points to our consumption of and obsession with technology.
 With a simple fold, I have transformed the screen into a form that suggests tears and rain.
 Through working with this material, I have come to understand why we are so attracted to television screens and the light that they reflect: the materials that we produce for technology are exquisite.
 They should not be thrown away.
 With this installation, I am proposing a work that has the elemental properties of television, tablets and smart phones without the endless information, images, videos, movies and advertisements.
 Surrounded by the light and material of these technologies, the viewer is invited to disconnect and experience the present.